Gravity with a Non-Dynamical Metric in a Yang-Mills Framework: Marriage of the Geometric Program with the Yang-Mills Doctrine

 In the following, these vector boson fields are regarded as dynamical variables.
-Their dynamics will be fabricated so as to insure that physics be invariant under local affine transformations.
-And this will be done, again by following Yang and Mills, by first constructing the Lagrangian that is locally affine symmetric.
+Their dynamics are fabricated so as to ensure that physics be invariant under local GL(4,R) transformations.
+This is done, again by following Yang and Mills, by first constructing a Lagrangian that is local GL(4,R) symmetric.